I’m often asked: Is it too late to start a YouTube channel?

 Keep this clear in your head.

-The pod is to help you get lift inside the computer algorithm.
+The pod is to help you get lift inside the YouTube algorithm within the first 24 to 48 hours of when you post your video.
 Do not expect to gain customers from your pod members.

 Hi, I’m Kate, it’s nice to meet you!
 I spent 14 years in corporate and agency marketing, and I am also a Mentor in Sunny Lenarduzzi’s YouTube for Bosses and Authority Accelerator programs.